yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_dfs.rst

 -  **userspace**: This governor allows the user to set the desired OPP using any value found within scaling\_available\_frequencies by echoing it into scaling\_setspeed.
+-  **schedutil**: This governor uses the Linux kernel scheduler utilization data to set the frequency.

 More in depth documentation about each governor can be found in the linux kernel documentation here: https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt

-By default, cpufreq, the cpufreq driver, and all of the standard governors are enabled with the ondemand governor selected as the default governor.
-To make changes, follow the instructions below.
+The kernel enables to cpufreq driver, and the ondemand, performance, and userspace governors by default.
+The kernel enables the conservative and powersave governors as modules.
+To make changes, use the following instructions.

 .. rubric:: Source Location